XinyunChi7/franka_spacemouse/README.md

 ## Packages

 ### 1. `franka_arm_controllers`
-This package provides a Joint Impedance controller for a single Franka arm.
+This package provides a Joint Impedance controller for Franka arms.
 It subscribes to a target cartesian velocity input and sends torque commands to the robot.

 #### Key Features:
 - Implements a `JointImpedanceController` for controlling the robot's torques.